The-Ap0stle/Poof/README.md

 # Poof

-### Poof is a spoofing tool that can be used buy pentesters and security researchers.
+### Poof is a spoofing tool that can be used by pentesters and security researchers.

 ## Features
   - IP spoofing